metahkg/metahkg-docs/docs/intro.md

 ## Versioning

-All projects follow a same versioning, based on metahkg-server's versioning, compatibility is guaranteed for a same major version.
+All sub-projects here follow a same versioning, major.minor.patch.

+Packages with the same minor version are fully compatibile.
+Packages with the same major but not minor version are highly compatibile.
+Packages with different major versions have few to no compatibility.

-e.g. metahkg-server v2.5.1 would be compatibile with metahkg-api v2.5.x and metahkg-web v2.5.x, and vice versa.
+e.g. metahkg-server v2.5.1 would be fully compatibile with metahkg-api v2.5.x and metahkg-web v2.5.x, and vice versa.

 ## Branches

-Two (or one) major versions are maintained at each time, one at the master branch and another at the dev branch.

-The version at dev branch is in development, and rather unstable, while that in master branch is considered stable but will only receive bug fixes until the next major version is ready.

-All new features are developed in dev branch.
+`dev` branch is the development branch, where new features and versions are developed.
+`master` branch is a maintained snapshot (bug fixes only) of the `dev` branch, and would be updated to a different snapshot after some development in the `dev` branch.

+If you with to contribute, please develop base on the `dev` branch.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

-[metahkg.org](https://metahkg.org) runs the latest master branch code, while [dev.metahkg.org](https://dev.metahkg.org) runs the latest dev branch code.
+[metahkg.org](https://metahkg.org) runs the latest `master` branch code, while [dev.metahkg.org](https://dev.metahkg.org) runs the latest `dev` branch code.
+They are updated to use the latest docker images every hour.

 ## Api docs

 See [here](/docs/category/api) for the api docs.

-## Metahkg Api Wrapper
+## Metahkg Api Client

-We have an api wrapper [here](https://gitlab.com/metahkg/metahkg-api) (in metahkg-api), for easily accessing the api.
-Please use the api wrapper with a same major version of metahkg-server.
+See [gitlab.com/metahkg/metahkg-api](https://gitlab.com/metahkg/metahkg-api) for the typescript api client.

-## Getting Started
+# Getting Started

 Get started by trying a [deployment](./deploy).